vangeest/pygame-pygbag-replit-poc/readme.md

 - more info on pygbag:
   https://pypi.org/project/pygbag/

-# How this repo was constructed:
+# How this repo was constructed
 - Create repl and choose language python
   (Pygame repl adds pygame package and uses vnc to stream grahpics.
   The pygame package will be automatically added by replit.